istio/istio.io/content/en/blog/2024/the-istio-service-mesh-for-people-who-have-stuff-to-do/index.md

 If you're running a microservices architecture or planning to scale, Istio can help you make your system more resilient and easier to manage.
-If you have any questions or want to learn more about Istio, feel free to reach out—I'd be happy to share what I've learned.
+If you have any questions or want to learn more about Istio, feel free to reach out - I'd be happy to share what I've learned.